davidhousedev/type-pipe/README.md

 Contributions welcome!
 Feel free to fork the repo and open PRs.

+Contributions will not be accepted without unit tests ❤️.

 1. Fork the repo
 2. Complete your change
 3. Create a changeset with `pnpm run changeset` describing your change